zilliztech/zdoc/docs/byoc/migrations/migrate-from-elasticsearch.md

 Make sure the following steps are performed:

-- You have registered an account with Zilliz Cloud.
-For details, see [Register with Zilliz Cloud](./undefined).
+- You have activated your cloud.
+For details, see [Activate Your Cloud](./activate-your-cloud).

-- You have created a **Dedicated** cluster on Zilliz Cloud.
-For details, see [Create Cluster](./create-cluster) and [Select the Right Cluster Plan](./undefined).
+- You have created a cluster.
+For details, see [Create Cluster](./create-cluster).

 - You have created an Elasticsearch cluster running on version 7.x or later.
 For details, see [Installing Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html).